To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Two African universities have slipped from the top 500 identified by the Academic Ranking of World Universities, leaving only three—the universities of Cape Town, the Witwatersrand and KwaZulu-Natal—in the elite global list for 2008.
 South Africa follows Ireland into 25th place in terms of percentage distribution of top universities by country, ahead of Greece, Hungary, Poland and Portugal as well as India.

 The list is compiled by the Institute of Higher Education at Shanghai Jaio Tong University for the government of China.
-The University of Pretoria—previously ranked in the 400 to 500 category, has disappeared—probably pushed out by the rise of universities in China.

 With three of 23 public universities in the Top 500, South Africa has 13% of its institutions represented, and together the three institutions enrol about 85 000 students.